endail/hx711/README.md

 `SimpleHX711` and `AdvancedHX711` both inherit from the `HX711` class and provide these additional functions.

 - `void setStrictTiming( bool strict )`.
 The HX711 chip has specific timing requirements which if not adhered to may lead to corrupt data.
 If strict timing is enabled, an `IntegrityException` will be thrown when data integrity cannot be guaranteed.
-However, given the unreliability of timing on a non-realtime OS, this in itself is unreliable and therefore disabled by default.
+However, given the unreliability of timing on a non-realtime OS (such as Raspbian on a Raspberry Pi), this in itself is unreliable and therefore disabled by default.
 Use at your own risk.

 - `void setFormat( Format bitFormat )`.
 Defines the format of bits when read from the HX711 chip.
 Either `Format::MSB` (most significant bit first - the default) or `Format::LSB` (least significant bit first).